sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Answered.md

 - **Push Operation**: We iterate through the string from left to right and push each character onto the stack, last character will be in the top.

 - **Pop Operation**: After pushing all the characters onto the stack, we pop each character from the stack.
 Since the stack operates on LIFO, last character will be popped first, characters will be popped in reverse order, thus reversing the string.
-* **Display Operation :**

-Even displaying from the stack will iterate from the top to bottom of the stack so this will also provide a reversed string.
+* **Display Operation :** from the stack will iterate from the top to bottom of the stack so this will also provide a reversed string.

 (A Diagram to explain the process)